rupran/librarytrader/README.md

 - Python 3
 - pyelftools, available from **pip** or at https://github.com/eliben/pyelftools
 - capstone, available from **pip** or at https://github.com/aquynh/capstone
+- pylibdebuginfod, available from **pip** or at https://github.com/rupran/pylibdebuginfod

 ## How to use it?